mwpenny/portal64-still-alive/documentation/levels/signals.md

 emitters such as buttons would clear the signal when activated.

 Cutscenes can also wait for a particular signal to occur using the `wait_for_signal` step.
-A number of frames to wait after the signal is set can optionally be specified.
+A number of frames the signal must be set for can optionally be specified.
 For example:
 ```
 [...]